 Mapping for Humanity: Using Digital Mapping to Better the World

 Maps help us understand the visual picture of the world.
 But has the entire world been mapped?
-Satellites capture images of the earth, however scientists are still trying to find a way to convert these images into meaningful information.
-The best way to recognize ‘features’ from a satellite image is by the human eye.
+Satellites capture images of the earth and scientists are researching the best ways to convert these images into meaningful information.
+One of the most direct ways to recognize ‘features’ from a satellite image is with the human eye.

 In this workshop, students will learn how satellite images, collected by various agencies around the world, can be used to help global humanity.
-Platforms like OpenStreetMap and Tomnod offer an opportunity for volunteers, (such as the participants in Techgirlz) who are not necessarily experts in coding or interpreting this information, to contribute to critical missions.
-Such as recognizing roads/buildings in remote parts of Nepal and Africa or even mapping damage during Hurricane Matthew/other current natural disaster areas.
+Platforms like OpenStreetMap and the Humanitarian OpenStreetMap Team Tasking Manager offer an opportunity for volunteers, (such as the participants at TechGirlz) who are not necessarily experts in coding or interpreting this information, to contribute to critical missions.
+NGOs like the American Red Cross and Doctors Without Borders will use the maps we make during the workshop to plan relief and aid efforts around the world.

 Please create a free Open Street Map account prior to the workshop.

 Parking will be available on both 76th street.
 Signs will be posted to guide registrants.
 Materials/devices and a snack will be provided during the workshop.